kanglicheng/code-school/full-stack-project/proposal/README.md

 ![Screenshot: git url][copy_git_url]

-Lastly, add your project manager as a collaborator to your repo.
+Lastly, add your project advisor as a collaborator to your repo.
 To do this, go the 'Settings' tab, and click 'Collaborators'.

 ![Add Collaborators][add_project_manager]